 Notice that the apron has two hemmed ends.
 One end has openings in it and the other end has a velcro strip.
 Take the end with the velcro and secure it to the cloth storage beam, making sure it is centered.
+Then wind the apron once around so that it holds itself in place.
+Route the apron up and around the cloth beam.
+Spread it out flat and center it over the cloth beam and insert the metal rod into the hem.

-Figure 20 - WARP ROUTING
+FIGURE 14 - WARP ROUTING